Deadman's Bridge to Lowburn Bridge

 September 2022

 Preparations began for our first planting next month in McNulty inlet.
-Though partnering with Te Tapu o Tāne and Trees that Count we are holding an amazing community planting weekend where 10,000 native trees and shrubs will be planting on the hillside to reintroduce wildlife to the barren site.
+Through partnering with Te Tapu o Tāne and Trees that Count we are holding an amazing community planting weekend where 10,000 native trees and shrubs will be planted on the hillside to reintroduce wildlife to the barren site.

 We also held Lake Dunstan's 12th Annual lakeside clean up with the help of passionate community groups and residents